territory-dev/builds/README.md

 your prepare script needs have to be provided in the docker image.

 Scripts will run as the `territory` user with UID 2000.

+# Build logs

+Build logs can be inspected in the [in-app builds page](https://app.territory.dev/builds).